-Since Inception (09.01.09 - 03.31.22)
+Focus Equity Composite | Since Inception (09.01.09 - 12.31.23) 1

-1: The returns used in calculating the ratios above are supplemental to the GIPS® Composite Report provided on page 30 of this document, and are comprised of representative portfolios from the Focus Equity Composite.
-The representative portfolios are: (i) for the period September 1, 2009 to February 28, 2013 the sole portfolio in the composite, which is a single equity mutual fund; and (ii) for the period after February 28, 2013 (Broad Run accepted its first separate account in February of 2013) all of the separate account portfolios, which excludes any equity mutual fund(s), UCITS fund(s), and private fund(s).
-Broad Run believes this supplemental information approximates the return stream an investor in a Focus Equity separate account would have achieved for the period presented (data supporting this assertion is available upon request).
+1: Investment results for the period September 1, 2009 to October 26, 2012 were generated from an equity mutual fund which was managed by Broad Run's current portfolio management team while employed at an entity not affiliated with Broad Run.
+Investment results for the period after October 26, 2012 were generated by Broad Run.

 The up/down capture ratio is a statistical measure of an investment manager's overall performance in up/down-markets.
-In each of the charts above, the up/down capture ratio has been presented both gross of fees and net of Broad Run's highest applicable annual management fee of 1.00%.
-The ratio is calculated by dividing the FE-SA total returns of the S&P Total Market Index's network during the up-market capture ratio of 105 indicates that the investment manager's portfolio increased by 105% of the S&P Total Market Index's return during the specified period.
+In each of the charts above, the up/down capture ratio for the Focus Equity Composite has been presented both gross of fees and net of Broad Run's highest applicable annual management fee of 1.00%.
+The ratio is calculated by dividing the Focus Equity Composite total returns by the total returns of the S&P Total Market Index during the up-market or down-market, and multiplying that factor by 100.
+For example, an up-market capture ratio of 105 indicates that the investment manager's portfolio increased by 105% of the S&P Total Market Index's return during the specified period.
 A down-market capture ratio of 95 indicates that the investment manager's portfolio declined by 95% of the S&P Total Market Index's return during the specified period.
-Please see pages 30 & 31 for additional disclosures.
+For Composite construction and performance calculation methodology and other disclosures (including those related to the S&P Total Market Index) please see pages 30 & 31.
 Past performance is not indicative of future results.